From aesthetics to planning and practicality, a glass room can often be a better choice than a traditional conservatory.

 Glass rooms are generally more expensive than a conservatory to construct.
 However, the quality and durability of the aluminium construction versus uPVC conservatories quite clearly account for the higher price.

 Glass Box Extensions are all designed and made to measure by the millimetre before the frames are constructed and the glazing is cut with laser precision.
 This means installation is quick and efficient with few errors.
 Issues commonly faced by conservatory builds, such as tightness gaps and condensed water, are not common issues with glass extensions and glass room installations.
+When the IQ team designed the glass extension at Yew Tree House, the original building envelope was completely preserved to allow the listed building to maintain its charm.
+Using frameless architectural glazing and backpainted glass, there was a clear differentiation between old and new elements.

 Latest posts by Rebecca Clayton (see all)